25 Coding (Computer Science) Internships for High School Students in 2025

 Timeline: Summer

-The MITES Summer Program is a six-week, on-campus program that immerses US high school juniors in rigorous and rewarding mathematics, science, and humanities courses.
-Scholars will also have access to lab tours, social events, and college admissions counseling while developing the academic and personal skills essential for success.
+The MITES Summer Program is a six-week, on-campus program that immerses U.S. high school juniors in rigorous and rewarding mathematics, science, and humanities courses.
+Participants have access to lab tours, social events, and college admissions counseling while developing the academic and personal skills essential for success.
 Students will engage with STEM professionals in seminars and tours of MIT labs and local companies employing MITES alumni.

 Ages: 14-18